 | INVESTIGATIONS & SPECIAL PROJECTS

 Taylor Mirfendereski is a Peabody Award-winning multimedia journalist at KING 5 in Seattle.
-She specializes in investigative reporting, longform storytelling and digital special projects.
+She specializes in investigative reporting, longform storytelling and digital special projects that combine text, video, photos and graphics.

-complex issues, systemic injustices and government failures.
+complex issues, systemic social and racial injustices and government failures.
 Her investigations have uncovered many wrongs, including the mistreatment of veterans dealing with the mental stress of combat, the violation of special education laws and unjustified separations of children from their parents.
-Taylor also has experience following her sources over time to produce multi-platform feature projects about serious subjects like sex trafficking and recidivism.
-In those pieces, she documented raw details, unexpected milestones and intimate moments between the people who opened up to her.
+Taylor's multimedia written narratives about subjects like racial identity, sex trafficking and recidivism showcase some of her greatest strengths: building a deep level of trust with sources, following them over time and capture compelling, raw details that bring their stories to life.

 Taylor has a track record of thinking outside of the box when executing investigations and projects.
 Her reporting often appears both online and on television, but you won't see the same story across platforms.
-Whether it's a traditional TV package, a photo essay, a multimedia narrative or a print story, Taylor is skilled at producing unique versions of her stories to reach different audiences.
+Whether it's a multimedia narrative, a print story, a TV package, a digital video story or a photo essay, Taylor is skilled at producing unique versions of her stories to reach different audiences.
 She combines text, video, still photos, interactive graphics and emerging tools in her reporting.
 She thrives inside newsrooms where innovation is embraced and encouraged.

 Her work has garnered some of the country's top journalism awards, including a Peabody Award, two National Edward R. Murrow Awards, four regional Emmy Awards and a National Mark of Excellence Award.
 Taylor has been listed among America's best young journalists as a Livingston Award finalist twice in the last three years.
 In 2019, the Investigative Reporters and Editors recognized Taylor's reporting as a finalist in its awards competition.
 In 2020, Taylor placed in the National Press Photographers Association's Best of Photojournalism contest.